 16. I will not write another book I’m not excited about.
 Sooner or later, every book tortures me.
 It’s not worth going through that for anything less than love.
 Trends and “requests” and feelings of obligation will only produce more books that I can’t fucking stand.
 There’s a huge difference between a book that doesn’t live up to my impossibly grand expectations and a book I’m ashamed to be associated with.
 I’d rather not write at all than write more of the latter.

-19. I don’t Google myself, so if you have something to say about my books, don’t let the thought that I might see it (I won’t) inhibit you.
+18. I don’t Google myself, so if you have something to say about my books, don’t let the thought that I might see it (I won’t) inhibit you.
 You’re safe from this author butting into your discussions.
-On the flip side, if there’s something you want me to know about, you have to bring it directly to my attention because I’m unlikely to come across it in the wild.
+On the flip side, if there’s something you want me to know about, you have to bring it directly to my attention because I won’t come across it in the wild.